ferrocene/ferrocene/src/entities-and-resolution.rst

 .. rubric:: Legality Rules

 :dp:`fls_1nxknwjdp0am`
-:dt:`Field resolution` is a form of :t:`resolution` that applies to the :t:`field selector` of a :t:`field access expression`.
+:t:`Field resolution` is a form of :t:`resolution` that applies to the :t:`field selector` of a :t:`field access expression`.

 :dp:`fls_j1bip4w30q8`